auth0/docs/articles/tokens/access-token.md

 ## Lifetime

-By default, access tokens are valid for 24 hours.
 The token lifetime can be controlled on a per-API basis.
 The validity period can be increased or decreased based on the security requirements of each API.

+To configure the amount of time a token lives, use the **Token Expiration (Seconds)** field for your API at the [APIs dashboard](${manage_url}/#/apis).
+The default value is `24` hours (`86400` seconds).

 Once expired, an access token can no longer be used to access an API.
 In order to obtain access again, a new access token needs to be obtained.
 This can be done by repeating the OAuth flow used to obtain the initial access token.